 Finally, as the drone headed toward Palmdale, the Scorpions fired their last rockets at it.
 They missed again.
 This time, the rockets fell into the town of Palmdale.
 A piece of shrapnel smashed through the living-room window of one house, passing through a wall to end up in a cupboard.
 Another fragment passed through a garage and home.
 A car's front end was shredded when a rocket fell in front of it.
 Astoundingly, nobody was hurt.
 Explosive ordnance disposal teams from Edwards Air Force Base picked up 13 dud rockets from around Palmdale.
 It took hundreds of firefighters two days to put out the three brush fires, after the blazes had consumed hundreds of acres.

 The Hellcat finally wandered over the Mojave Desert near Palmdale, where it ran out of fuel, falling to earth in an uninhabited area but cutting three power lines doing it.
 By the records, the incident seems to have attracted very little public attention.
-No doubt the later Falcon-armed Scorpions would have been more effective against the Hellcat, but there is the slightly unsettling idea of what might have happened if Genie-armed F-89Js had been sent up against it.

 * I know the F-89 well, as the Air National Guard operated it from Geiger Field near Spokane when I was little.
 I still have fairly clear memories of watching the high-tailed Scorpions zooming overhead; in fact, it was likely the first aircraft I was ever able to recognize.